Cost of Living by State (Updated 2024)

 Health care is another aspect to consider.
 Higher health care costs are typically associated with “better” treatments.
 While many appointments may cost the same amount, you have to consider how you’ll get there.
 If you live in a rural area, finding a specialized doctor may lead to longer distances traveled.
 Conversely, in a city saturated with health care options, you have the burden of finding one that fits your insurance.
 You also risk information overload as you try to make the right choices for your health.

 Rural folks may also have fewer choices when it comes to insurance.
-Marketplace coverage varies widely from location to location, and some remoter regions may offer only one or two policy choices.
+Marketplace coverage varies widely from location to location, and some more remote regions may offer only one or two policy choices.
 If individuals don’t like their options, they don’t have much choice.
 Then, they’ll have to risk going without, facing possible bankruptcy if they get sick or injured.

 5. Housing Costs